Click here to skip to contact information if you wish to access and / or delete your data.

 All program submission data (abstracts, proposals, names, email addresses, and institutional affiliation) are stored online, in a secure content management system for 10 months, and offline for three years.
 None of this information will ever be shared with any other organization.
 However, note that in accordance with longstanding policy, abstracts and the annual meeting program are published online and in print format.

 Ecommerce and Donor Data

 SCS uses secure payment processors for credit card transactions and refunds made via the Society’s website, and the organization itself retains no records of credit card numbers.
 SCS retains donor data for 15 years in order to assist the organization in crafting fundraising campaigns.
-As of summer 2018, the default acknowledgement setting for all donations will be “anonymous” (target date is June 1, 2018).
+As of summer 2018, the default acknowledgement setting for all donations is “anonymous”.

 Data Collected Automatically by the SCS websites (classicalstudies.org and program.classicalstudies.org)

 The Drupal content management system automatically collects users’ IP addresses.
 However, these IP addresses are deleted after 24 hours.
 SCS uses Google Analytics in order to collect and analyze data about how its websites are being used.
 All data that could be used to identify users, including IP addresses, are deleted from Google Analytics after 24 hours.

 To ensure the privacy of session attendees steps will be taken to funnel questions and comments through consenting presenters, organizers, or presiders.
 Recorded sessions that receive adequate consent from all featured parties will be available to meeting attendees and the public.

 In accordance with the EU’s GDPR legislation, individuals have the right to access their data and to have personal data deleted (“the right to be forgotten”).
 Data access and deletion inquiries and requests should be directed as follows: